a1aw/GoToWhere/README.md

 ﻿# 去邊㗎 HeuiBin.ga (GoToWhere)
 An interface to display city data using a simple map.

+## Deprecated

+This version is deprecated.
+The source code is rewriting to React Native to enable native-only features like push notifications and faster navigations.

 ## Compiling

 1. Install Node.JS with npm